 Now we were on the A9 (Autostrada Del Laghi) whereby we had to pay a £3.70 toll charge - £2.13 on entry and £1.57 on exit.
 The toll starts on the A9 (where you have to insert your credit/debit card to register your starting point) and ends on the A8/E35 (where you have to insert your credit/debit card to register your end point).
 You can get a receipt if you wish by pressing the GREEN button but we did not bother.

-A stopover at the An example of toll gates and tunnel sections of road in Europe
+An example of toll gates and tunnel sections of road in Europe

 NOTE - I would highly recommend using a card, just so you are not messing around with notes and loose coins (the right amount).
 With a credit/debit card: You simply inset it into the card slot, wait for the amber lights to change to green (about 5 seconds), take your card out and go though the now opened barrier.
 No PIN CODE is required.
 Our toll machine only spoken in Italian.